hemantksingh/messup-learn/practice/Leadership.md

   - Avoid being the bottleneck by taking on too much work yourself, let others take ownership of initiatives where you provide guidance and support.

-- Pulling in the same direction - Direction Alignment and Commitment (DAC)
+- Pulling in the same direction - Direction, Alignment and Commitment (DAC), a Center for Creative Leadership (CCL) model
   - There are a couple of ways to think about DAC:
-    - Push mode, where your are may use your influence and try to set expectations across the board and getting everyone to pull in the same direction.
+    - Push mode, where you use your influence and try to set expectations across the board and getting everyone to pull in the same direction.
     - Pull mode, where you seek information from your team and synthesise the information to agree on a set of principles that everyone buys into and has a shared understanding of.
 This allows decisions to be made objectively.
 In case personal motivations of individuals do not align the principles either the principles need readjusting or individual performance management is required, so that this works in the best interst of the team.
 For those that aren't willing to come on the journey with you, a safe way out for them needs to be considered.
   - Team goals, priorities and measures of success are key in determining the team direction.
 Think [OKRs](https://dannorth.net/blog/applying-okrs/).
 A good way to gauge the commitment levels of a team is to get them to come up with team objectives and confidence in meeting them.

 - Self awareness
-  - requires gaining your own perspective and how you come across to others
+  - requires gaining your own perspective and how you come across to others.
+[Self Awareness](Self%20Awareness.md) uses the word differently: there it means the inner practice of directing your attention and energy, whereas here it means how you are perceived.
   - internal strategies for learning more about yourself include
     - journaling
     - reflection